Getting Started

 Updates and Network Access

-- Enterprise upgrades (commercial): Licensed customers can
+- Enterprise upgrades (Commercial Build): Licensed customers can

-fetch versioned MSIs from the Tritium SFTP server
+versioned MSIs from the SFTP server

 (

-).
+distro.tritium.legal).
 Replace the previous MSI in your software-distribution share and redeploy.

 Example - Deploying Tritium Across a Small Enterprise